 "When we joined all the sedimentary pockets together, we found that all of them kind of formed simultaneously," in river or beach-like environments, Chowdhury told Live Science.
 That would imply that much of the craton became exposed to air and running water at the same time.
 "That was like the point when we realized, okay, we are onto something."

 To date the rocks, the team examined them for tiny crystals called zircons, which contain the radioactive element uranium.
 "We take the zircons out of the rocks — that's a very tedious process," Chowdhury said.
 "You can imagine, finding zircons is like finding a needle from a haystack," because zircon grains measure mere dozens of microns across, making them similar to very fine sand.

 After collecting the zircons, the team zapped the crystals with a laser to reveal their chemical composition, using a technique called mass spectrometry.
-Uranium decays to lead at a fixed rate, so by examining the ratio of uranium (opens in new tab) to lea (opens in new tab)d in each sample, the team could determine the age of the rocks; from that, they estimated that the entire craton became exposed around 3.2 billion to 3.3 billion years ago.
+Uranium decays to lead at a fixed rate, so by examining the ratio of uranium to lead in each sample, the team could determine the age of the rocks; from that, they estimated that the entire craton became exposed around 3.2 billion to 3.3 billion years ago.

 But what forces first drove the Singhbhum Craton out of the water?
 To figure that out, the authors sampled igneous rocks from the cratons, meaning rocks formed through the crystallization of hot magma; these igneous rocks lie just below the sedimentary rocks in the craton, forming a kind of "basement," Chowdhury said.